 01 of 10

-Physical Characteristics: Short and smooth or long and silky coat; colors include white with red, brown or brindle markings; a black "mask" is typically seen
+Coat and Color: Short and smooth or long and silky coat; colors include white with red, brown or brindle markings; a black mask is typically seen

 02 of 10